Images of 9/11: A Visual Remembrance

 (AP Photo/Louis Lanzano)

-(Photo by Ezra Shaw/Getty Images)
+(Ezra Shaw/Getty Images)

-Flags fly at half-staff at the Liberty Science Center in Jersey City, N.J. as a large cloud of smoke billows from the fire at the World Trade Center.
+Flags flew at half-staff at the Liberty Science Center in Jersey City, New Jersey, as a large cloud of smoke billowed from the fire at the World Trade Center.
 (AP Photo/Daniel Hulshizer)

-Thick smoke billows into the sky from the area behind the Statue of Liberty where the World Trade Center towers stood.
+Thick smoke billowed into the sky from the area behind the Statue of Liberty where the World Trade Center towers stood.
 (AP Photo/Daniel Hulshizer)

-The Statue of Liberty stands as smoke rises from the World Trade Center.
+The Statue of Liberty guarded the harbor as smoke engulfed lower Manhattan’s World Trade Center.
 (AP Photo/Stuart Ramson)

 The remains of the World Trade Center stands amid the debris.
 (AP Photo/Alexandre Fuchs)